 Building a winter wedding outfit is a process rife with problems.
 You want to be warm, but you don't want to feel so bundled up that you can't show off your outfit.
 Then there's the issue of accidentally wearing all black and looking rather sombre for a lovely occasion.
-When some floral dresses don't quite work for wintry nuptials, it can be easy to fall into the trap of wearing items that don't feel "special" enough for the big day.
+Indeed, it's a sartorial minefield.

 But fear not, as there is no shortage of solutions to the cold-weather outfit dilemma.
-We've managed to hunt down a few looks that are super easy to copy and will not only work for someone's chilly nuptials but also for that office bash you've got coming up too.
-(We do like a bit of multitasking!)
-Keep scrolling to see our guide to seven fail-safe winter wedding outfits you'll love.
+I’ve worked tirelessly to hunt down a few looks that are super easy to copy and will work for not only someone's chilly nuptials but also any other occasion you might have coming up that you want to dress up for.
+And yes, they just might help you get some use out of pieces you already own.
+What can I say?
+I’ve always been partial to a bit of multitasking.

 Keep scrolling to unlock the winter wedding outfits guaranteed to earn you best dressed guest status and that will keep you from getting frostbite.